🪄Looking Glass 16" Light Field Display (Landscape)

 Use this mode if your connected computer has a USB-C port that supports USB-C Alt Mode.
 When using USB-C Alt-Mode, the LED indicator will blink green.

-1. Plug in the first USB-C Cable (to deliver power) connected to a wall adapter.
-Use our plugs only.
+Plug in the first USB-C cable (to deliver power) connected to a wall adapter.
+Use the provided power adapters only.

-2. Plug in the second USB-C Cable to your computer through a port that supports Alt-Mode.
+Plug in the second USB-C cable to your computer through a port that supports Alt-Mode.

-3. Your display should switch on automatically.
-If not, press the OddN/OFF switch.
+Your display should switch on automatically.
+If not, press the ON/OFF switch on the right-hand side of your display.

 HDMI-Mode